 This formula can be modified as follows:

-where total common equity is a book value of common equity.
+where Ns is a number of common stock outstanding, Ps is a current common stock price, total common equity is a book value of common equity.

 If a company has preferred stock outstanding, market value added available to all stockholders can be calculated as follows:

-where the total equity is a book value of equity.
+where Nps is a number of preferred stock outstanding, Pps is a current preferred stock price, the total equity is a book value of equity.

 Sometimes market value added can be defined as the difference between the total market value of a company and capital supplied by all investors (both shareholders and debtholders).